 Stock Management has been improved in terms of adding new or existing stock items.
 Instead of answering a number of questions, the stock item details are added on one simple screen.
 Stock can also be added whilst customers are being served.
 The search capabilities of stock items has been fully redesigned allowing you to locate a stock item with ease.

 Concept Games introduced a One Big Ticket system that prints a single receipt with the total number of points won.
 We have been working closely with them so that Ticket Manager automatically accepts their receipts when presented to the system.

 In our joint mission to cut our carbon footprint, we have introduced a minimum number of points settings allowing you to set the number of minimum tickets required for a receipt to be printed.
 For example if this setting is enabled and set to 10, all points lower than this will not be returned to the customer as a receipt and will be forfeited.
 This setting does not affect loyalty card transactions.

 A new User Management screen has been introduced to enable and disable system functions that can be carried out by individual users.
 Functions such as Manual Points, Manual Barcode, Promotion Vouchers and Refunds have been moved to a secure menu that now requires an authorised user to allow these to be carried out.

 A number of new reports have been added as well as improved layouts for existing reports.
 As the database has been redesigned, some of the larger reports take 50% less time to execute.
-Version 4.3 of Ticket Manager will see further enhancements to reporting which will include both the ability to email reports manually and automatically.
+Automated Email reports have also been added to the system.